Speak & Spell (album): Tour and Clarke's departure

 Depeche Mode continued to play live shows throughout 1981 while recording their album; the Speak & Spell Tour officially started on 31 October 1981 and lasted through early December.
 The agency responsible for booking the tour encouraged the band to book nearly thirty dates, but the band pushed back and only booked about half that, looking to stem off exhaustion from playing late into the night.
 Said Gahan, "we mainly play clubs and so don’t get to bed until two [in the morning]."
 As the band was negotiating with American label Sire Records for a contract, news of Clarke's impending departure was kept confidential until after the contract was signed.
 Blancmange was the opening band for the UK leg of the tour.
 When the band returned to Basildon for a stop on their tour, the local newspaper printed a story titled "Hero's Welcome for Four Boys in the Band" and reported that the tour required three vehicles to bring along the gear and the fifteen people in the crew and both bands.
-On tour, the band continued to play some of their original songs that were not recorded for Speak & Spell, nor any subsequent album, including tracks "Television Set", "Radio News", "Reason Man", "Mouldy Dough", "Tomorrow's Dance" and "Addiction".
+On tour, the band continued to play some of their original songs that remain unreleased, including tracks "Radio News", "Reason Man", "Tomorrow's Dance" and "Addiction".
 Gahan and Gore's girlfriends, Jo Fox and Anne Swindell, helped sell merchandise and liaised between fans and the band.

 The band finished their UK tour and played their last live show with their original lineup on 3 December 1981, and Clarke left shortly after.
 No official reason was given for Clarke's departure; publications speculated that Clarke merely preferred the quiet of recording in a studio and shied away from live performances and press interviews.
 After quitting, Clarke responded to a classified ad from Alison Moyet and the two collaborated to start the band Yazoo.
 Fletcher said "the general atmosphere [within the band] had been getting really bad.
 It was like us three, and Vince on his own.
 He just felt that we were becoming public property, he didn't like what was happening to Depeche Mode, didn't like being famous and didn't like touring."
 A few years later, Gore suggested that Clarke may have left because he wanted to work in a band where he had more creative control.
 In 1990, Gahan recounted the Speak & Spell years, saying "I think [Clarke] had just taken it as far as he could.
 We were very successful.
 We were in every pop magazine.
 We were on the TV shows.
 Everything was going right for Depeche Mode.
 Everybody wanted to know about Depeche Mode.
 I think Vince suddenly lost interest in it – and he started getting letters from fans asking what kind of socks he wore," calling any other excuse that Clarke supposedly offered "bullshit."
+Clarke would later blame his ego for the decision, saying "I felt I was the person doing most of the work, and was the most committed.
+And I probably felt I could do it [recording an album] all on my own."